 Footsteps are sometimes heard coming from the upstairs area, also associated with La Carafe’s ghost of former employee Carl.
 Cold spots have been reported and objects seem to move of their own accord, or at least with the help of the spirit world.

-La Carafe shows its age to this day.
+The La Carafe Bar shows its age to this day.
 Listed on the National Register of Historic Places, the building maintains much of its original design as prescribed by Nathaniel Kellum in 1847.
 After more than a century and a half situated on a slanted street, the inside of La Carafe still stands fairly level, which is a structural phenomenon in and of itself.

 Visitors feel that they are stepping back in time when they enter Houston’s La Carafe, from the rustic interior right down to the massive and undoubtedly monstrously heavy antique cash register that is still in use today, making it a small event in itself to pay for your services.
 Thus, as you might surmise, cash is the only form of payment accepted, although there is an ATM conveniently located near the restrooms.

-Should you find yourself in the core of historic Houston, Texas, be sure to stop in at La Carafe for reasonably priced beverages and a hospitable, lackluster crowd that is anything but stuck-up.
+Should you find yourself in the core of historic Houston, Texas, be sure to stop in at the La Carafe Bar for reasonably priced beverages and a hospitable, lackluster crowd that is anything but stuck-up.
 You just may find yourself having a personal experience of paranormal activity, but if not, the atmosphere alone is more than enough to be worth the trip.